 In my quest for the perfect hard cooked egg, I’ve searched through my large library of cookbooks, (some of which are very old,) and a great many websites including online scientific journals, and have found a wide variety of instructions for perfectly boiling an egg.
 Check out these cookbook directions:

 Here are two very DIFFERENT sets of instructions found online:

 1. “Cover the egg(s) in cold water and bring to the boil.
 Leave on a rolling boil for five minutes and then turn the heat off.
 Leave the eggs in the water for a further five minutes, then crack them and immerse in cold water.
 This stops them cooking further and prevents the green coloration sometimes found around the yolk.”

 2. “Cover with water, bring to a rolling boil and IMMEDIATELY decrease to a mere simmer. . . for a FULL 26-28 minutes.“

-These two sets of directions are about as different as night and day, but both can produce a perfect hard boiled egg.
-The key word here is “CAN” The problem is that these techniques may not work where you are.
-The directions for number one will work well, ONLY at sea level, and number two will give you an amazing hard cooked egg, IF you are ABOVE 5000 ft. altitude.
+These two sets of directions are about as different as night and day, but how can both produce a perfect hard boiled egg?
+The reasons that one or the other of these techniques might not work where you are is this: The directions for number one will work well, ONLY at sea level, and number two will give you an amazing hard cooked egg, IF you are ABOVE 5000 ft. altitude.

 The truth is that altitude has a lot to do with how to hard boil your eggs.

 What in the world does that have to do with you and the egg you want to cook?
-Every summer I cook at a family camp located above 4000 ft in altitude.
+Many summers I have cooked at a family camp located above 4000 ft in altitude.
 Cooking there is much different than at our home which is at about 1400 feet.
 When cooking at higher altitudes, things just plain take longer to cook.

 If you have come up with a plan to boil eggs that works for you, you can stop right now.
 If not, READ ON!!